department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Veterans Service Representative (VSR).
 “Veterans” is plural and does not take an apostrophe.
 See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 Vietnam Era: Capitalize "Era," but not in "Vietnam War era" (lowercase "era").
 Mostly we use the first term: Vietnam Era.
 See entry on "era" for additional explanation.

+Vocational Rehabilitation and Employment (VR&E): Capitalize as full name of program.
+Can also use lowercased "voc rehab" on second reference, which is the informal term many Veterans use when referring to the program.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 Vocational Rehabilitation Counselor (VRC): See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.